-The steel frame building housing the indoor ice skating rink was constructed in 1938.
+The steel-frame building housing the indoor ice skating rink was constructed in 1938.
 The building includes a main rink area and adjacent mechanical and office areas.
-The building exterior walls consist of 200-mm (8-in.) concrete masonry blocks with single-pane steel frame windows.
-A previous investigation of the building indicated walls and windows were not airtight; and windows were single glazed with old, deteriorated and broken glass.
+The exterior walls of the building consist of 200 mm (8 in.) concrete masonry blocks with single-pane steel-framed windows.
+A previous investigation of the building indicated walls and windows were not airtight, and windows were single glazed with old, deteriorated, and broken glass.
 There were visible gaps at the wall-to-roof connection at the rake detail.
 The walls were single wythe concrete masonry and were step cracked in some areas.
 This information indicated the building had a relatively high infiltration rate.
-Building infiltration rates generally range from 0.2 to 2 air changes per hour (ACH) [1].
+Building infiltration rates generally range from 0.2 to 2 air changes per hour (ACH), according to Chapter 23 of the 1993 ASHRAE Handbook-Fundamentals.
 Since the information provided indicated a relatively leaky building, an infiltration rate of 1 ACH was assumed for analyses.

-No dehumidification or air handling system was incorporated into the design of the building.
+No dehumidification or air-handling system was incorporated into the design of the building.
 Fog routinely formed above the ice rink in the summer, and condensation was pervasive on the steel structural members of the roof.
 Pools of water formed on the ice in the summer months due to condensate dripping from the ceiling.
 This condition reduced skating quality and contributed to unsafe conditions.
 The ice provided a continual source of water vapor to the building air.

-Evidence of fog in the building in the summertime, the condensate in the summertime and the lack of dehumidification equipment indicated the building relative humidity was greater than 80% and probably close to 100%.
+Evidence of fog in the building in the summertime, the condensate in the summertime, and the lack of dehumidification equipment indicated the building relative humidity was greater than 80% and probably close to 100%.
 Building relative humidities were assumed to be 80% in the winter and 99% in the summer for analyses.
 The building was heated to $13^{\circ}C$ (55°F) only during occupied periods.
 Therefore, the temperature of the rink in the winter was assumed to be $13^{\circ}C$ (55°F) or lower.
 The temperature of the rink in the summer was not reported in available information and was assumed to be $21^{\circ}C$ (70°F) or lower.

-The rink area has an arched roof that consists of steel girders spanning the entire width of the rink, and steel purlins.
-The original roof deck consisted of 50-mm (2-in.) tongue and groove wood decking supporting a built-up roof membrane.
+The rink area has an arched roof that consists of steel girders spanning the entire width of the rink and steel purlins.
+The original roof deck consisted of 50 mm (2 in.) tongue-andgroove wood decking supporting a built-up roof membrane.

-A 50-mm (2-in.) layer of insulation was installed underneath the wood decking.
-According to an insulation manufacturer's representative interviewed over the telephone, the insulation produced at that time was most probably sugar cane as currently specified by ASTM C 208, Standard Specification for Cellulosic Fiber Insulating Board.
+A 50 mm (2 in.) layer of insulation was installed underneath the wood decking.
+According to an insulation manufacturer's representative interviewed over the telephone, the insulation produced at that time was most probably sugar cane as currently specified by ASTM C208, Standard Specification for Cellulosic Fiber Insulating Board.
 This specification covers boards made from wood or cane.
-The thermal conductivity of this material was assumed to be 0.048 W/m·K (0.33 Btu·in./hr·ft2.°F) [3].
-The permeance was assumed to be 300 ng/Pa·s·m2 (5 perms) based on a conversation with an insulation manufacturer's representative and ASTM C 208.
-Reportedly, the insulation boards were installed under pre-assembled deck panels before installation over the steel purlins.
-This resulted in a layer of insulation between the wood decking and steel purlins.
+The thermal conductivity of this material is listed as 0.048 W/m·K (0.33 Btu in /h ft2.°F) in the 1981 ASHRAE Handbook-Fundamentals, Table 3D, "Abbreviated Reference of Previously Listed Insulating Materials," page 23.20.
+The permeance was assumed to be 0.3 mg/Pa·s·m2 (5 perms) based on a conversation with an insulation manufacturer's representative and ASTM C208.
+Reportedly, the insulation boards were installed under pre-assembled deck panels before installation over the steel purlins, which resulted in a layer of insulation between the wood decking and steel purlins.